Text

 Mrs. Osei (speaking through her daughter, who translates from Twi): "He didn't understand what he was signing.
 He thought it was a hospital form.
 We want everything done.
 Full code.
 He is only 58."

-Mr. Osei signed the DNR while capacitated, after discussion with his cardiologist 6 months ago.
+Mr. Osei signed the DNR while having capacity, after discussion with his cardiologist 6 months ago.
 EF 25%, end-stage HF trajectory.

 S1-C-01 · Family Response · D-02 + D-03 + D-09